 Rich in healthy fats and a good source of fiber, protein, iron, vitamin E and several of the B vitamins, sunflower seeds can be a sound addition to your diet.
 But, like anything in life, moderation is key.

 Consuming too much, even of healthy foods like sunflower seeds, can lead to unwanted effects, such as weight gain and excess sodium intake.
-It's best to stick to a standard serving of the seeds, which is about 1 ounce, to avoid potential dangers.
+It's best to stick to a standard serving of the seeds, which is 1 ounce, or about 1/4 cup, to avoid potential dangers.

-One 1-ounce serving of toasted sunflower seed kernels provides 175 calories, which is almost 10 percent of a typical daily calorie intake of 2,000 calories.
+One 1-ounce serving of toasted sunflower seed kernels provides 175 calories, which is almost 10 percent of a typical daily intake of 2,000 calories.
 If you eat two, three or even five times that amount, you could be getting as much as 875 calories in one sitting.